|

 Leave a Reply. |

-About the AuthorRyan Lockard, CSCS*D, CSPS*D is the Founder and CEO of Specialty Athletic Training.
+About the AuthorRyan Lockard, CSCS*D, CSPS*D, is the Founder and CEO of Specialty Athletic Training.
 He is accredited by the National Strength and Conditioning Association (NSCA) as a Certified Strength and Conditioning Specialist and a Certified Special Populations Specialist.
 Lockard is currently the NSCA Oregon State Director and has served on numerous non-profit boards serving the disability community, including the Autism Society of America.

 Archives